Article I. Name

-The elected township or ward Committeeman and Committeewoman shall have the authority under these By-Laws to establish an official Democratic Club representing their respective township or ward.
-Democrats who are registered to vote and are residents of the ward or township are eligible to become members of the Club.
-The function of the Club is to promote the election of Democrats to public office and to assist the elected Committeeman and Committeewoman in the organization of the respective ward or township.
+The elected precinct, township or ward Committeeman and Committeewoman shall have the authority under these By-Laws to establish an official Democratic Club representing their respective precinct, township or ward.
+Democrats who are registered to vote and are residents of the precinct, ward or township are eligible to become members of the respective Clubs.
+The function of the Clubs is being to promote the election of Democrats to public office and to assist the elected Committeeman and Committeewoman in the organization of the respective precinct, ward or township.
 Each such Club shall have the power to endorse candidates for any elective office in any primary or special election.
 Upon request of a candidate, the Club by majority vote of members attending the endorsement meeting may choose to (1) endorse the candidate or (2) refuse to endorse the candidate.
-Notices to all dues-paying members shall be sent at least ten (10) days prior to an endorsement meeting.
+Notices to all dues-paying members of the Boone County Democratic Party living in the precinct, township or ward shall be sent at least ten (10) days prior to an endorsement meeting.
 These clubs shall have the power to enact rules to govern their procedure, subject to the approval of the Boone County Central Democratic Committee.

 The members of the Committee belong to each legislative district, when such district is located entirely within the boundaries of the county, shall also caucus at the organizational meeting of the Committee and elect by majority vote of those voting a Chair, Vice-Chair, Secretary, and Treasurer.
 The Chair and Vice-Chair of the legislative district shall, by their election, become members of the Congressional, Senatorial, and Judicial district committees as provided for under Section 115.619.R.S., MO.